 You can ask your psychiatrist or primary care physician about the best type of medication for you.

-Dr. Messina uses a type of psychotherapy called cognitive behavioral therapy (CBT).
+Dr. Messina and Sidney use a type of psychotherapy called cognitive behavioral therapy (CBT).
 He also uses a type of CBT called exposure and response prevention (ERP), which helps you face your obsessions while refraining from the compulsion.

 Medication management may also be suitable as a treatment option.
 Psychiatrist, Gunit Kahlon, MD, may prescribe medication for a trial period to monitor the effectiveness of the medication as a reliable treatment for OCD (Obsessive Compulsive Disorder).

 This reduces your symptoms by desensitizing you to the anxiety-provoking nature of the obsession.